Overview | Research directions | Members | Publications | Grants | Ongoing collaborations | Web

 Overview

-At the Cognition Across the Senses lab we study the role of multisensory processes in perception, attention, space representation and language.
+At the Cognition Across the Senses lab we study the role of multisensory processes in perception, attention, space representation.
+In addition, we study multimodal language and communication.
 We combine methods from psychophysics, neuropsychology and cognitive neuroscience (EEG, MEG, fMRI) to investigate primarily cognition in profoundly deaf individuals, hard-of-hearing people and cochlear implant and hearing aid users.

 Research directions